ufal/npfl114/labs/faq.md

 - _How to create TensorBoard logs manually?_

-  Start by creating a [SummaryWriter](https://www.tensorflow.org/api_docs/python/tf/summary/SummaryWriter) using for example
+  Start by creating a [SummaryWriter](https://www.tensorflow.org/api_docs/python/tf/summary/SummaryWriter) using for example:
   ```python
   writer = tf.summary.create_file_writer(args.logdir, flush_millis=10 * 1000)
   ```
-  and then you can generate logs using a `with writer.as_default()` block.
+  and then you can generate logs inside a `with writer.as_default()` block.

   You can either specify `step` manually in each call, or you can use `tf.summary.experimental.set_step(step)`.
 Also, during training you